vahadruya/Investigation_of_CFD_methods_on_the_Lid-Driven_Cavity_Problem/README.md

 ## Stability Criteria

-The FTCS scheme for the advection-diffusion equation is not unconditionally stable, but has to follow a stability criteria (which can be derived using the Von-Mises analysis).
+The FTCS discretization of the linear advection-diffusion equation is not unconditionally stable, but has to follow a stability criteria (which can be derived using the Von-Mises analysis).
 For two dimensions, they are:

 $$\frac{\mu\Delta t}{\Delta x^2} \le \frac{1}{4} \qquad AND \qquad \frac{(|U|^2+|V|^2)\Delta t}{\mu}\le4$$

 based on which the time step size and grid sizes should be calculated.
+Although the NS equation's discretization may not follow the above exact rules, these can serve as good guidelines for the (non-linear) convection-diffusion equations of the Navier-Stokes as well.

 <div align = "right">
   <a href="#lid-driven-cavity-cfd-using-vorticity-stream-function-approach">(back to top)</a>